frederic-perez/AmE-dictionary/data/idioms.md

 __close up shop__
 __close up__ _Close it up, Wedge!
 Check!_
 __close, but no cigar__ Close, but not enough to win or succeed.
+__closed-door__ (used as a modifier before a noun) Not open to or in view of the public; private or secret. _There have been a lot of closed-door meetings recently to discuss the sale of the company._
 __closed-minded__ :dart:
 __clothes don’t make the man__ You cannot judge a man’s character based on his clothing and appearance.
 __cloud (one’s) judgment__ To cause one’s judgment to become confused or impaired.